dementive/leftwm-dementive/README.md

 6. kvantum - The kvantum theme that I use, matches the gtk theme well.

 7. rofi - Minimal dark rofi theme

+8. dunst - Dunst config that matches the theme, has several optional scripts to use

 # Screenshots